Cocona Sakurai: 2025

-Starting from a 6th place tie at −6 on the final day of the Earth Mondahmin Cup (26–29 June), Sakurai stretched her score to −11 with five front-nine birdies and tied for the lead during play at holes 11 and 12.
-However, with three back-nine bogeys, she ended up in a 5th place tie at −8.
+Starting from a 6th place tie at 6 under par on the final day of the Earth Mondahmin Cup (26–29 June), Sakurai stretched her score to eleven under par with five front-nine birdies and tied for the lead during play at holes 11 and 12.
+However, with three back-nine bogeys, she ended up in a 5th-place tie at 8 under par (70, 73, 67, 70 = 280).

 At the CAT Ladies tournament (22–24 August), with veteran JLPGA player Yumiko Yoshida as her caddie, Sakurai scored a seven-under-par 65 for a 1st place tie on day 1, and a two-under-par 70 on day two to take the sole lead.
 This was the first time for her to start the final day alone at the top.
 She had a tough final day, falling three strokes off the lead after 11 holes, but managed to hold on for a six-way tie after 17 holes.
-On the final hole, her bunker recovery shot missed a chip-in-eagle by a mere few inches, and she had to settle for an easy ensuing birdie that eventually turned out to be enough to break the tie, securing her fifth win, her first wire-to-wire win, to end a two-year drought.
+On the final hole, her bunker recovery shot missed a chip-in-eagle by a mere few inches, and she had to settle for an easy ensuing birdie that eventually turned out to be enough to break the tie for a nine under par score (65, 70, 72 = 207), securing her fifth win, her first wire-to-wire win, to end a two-year drought.

-In the Qualifying Stage (15–18 October, Plantation Golf & Country Club, Venice, Florida) for next season's LPGA Tour card, Sakurai recorded a 64 (8 birdies), tied for the best score of the final day, and finished with a total of −14 (69, 71, 70, 64) with under par scores over all four days.
+In the Qualifying Stage (15–18 October, Plantation Golf & Country Club, Venice, Florida) for next season's LPGA Tour card, Sakurai recorded a 64 (8 birdies), tied for the best score of the final day, and finished with a total of fourteen under par (69, 71, 70, 64 = 274) with under par scores through all four days.
 She moved up from a tie for 15th place the previous day to a tie for first place to qualify for the Final Qualifying Stage.

+Sakurai finished the year competing in 32 tournaments with 1 win and 2 other top 5 finishes.
+She was 34th in prize money and 42th in Mercedes point rankings, and she earned her third consecutive priority seed.

+At the LPGA Q-Series Final Qualifying Stage (4–9 December, RTJ Magnolia Grove GC, Mobile, Alabama, USA), Sakurai overcame illness that could have led to her withdrawal had not the first day been postponed due to heavy rain to finish in a 10th place tie with a score of 8 under par (69, 69, 69, 71 = 278) in a tournament shortened from 90 to 72 holes due to repeated heavy rain and bad course conditions, and successfully earned her LPGA Tour card for eligibility for the coming season.
+Thus, just as she qualified for the LPGA of Japan Tour on her first attempt, Sakurai has also qualified for the LPGA Tour on her first bid.

+2026

+On 2 March, Oji Holdings announced that they had signed an affiliation agreement with Sakurai.